-Midway through the trip, depart Killarney and drive towards Doolin, getting out of the car to walk along the striking Cliffs of Moher.
+Midway through the trip, depart Killarney and drive toward Doolin, getting out of the car to walk along the striking Cliffs of Moher.
 Continue on to Galway, where you'll have time to explore the city before heading out to Inis Mor Island.
-You'll visit two national parks in the next days: Connemara National Park and Glenveagh National Park.
+You'll visit two national parks in the next few days: Connemara National Park and Glenveagh National Park.
 Then enjoy the last day's drive along the beautiful Antrim coastline, including a visit to the geological wonders of Giants Causeway, before ending up in Belfast, where you'll spend the last night of the itinerary.
 Learn more

 Itinerary #2: Hiking the Dingle Way & Slea Head

 On this outdoorsy itinerary, you'll walk along steep cliffs, explore picturesque villages, relax on remote beaches, and hike to the summit of Mount Brandon.